imandrewlux/Where-in-the-world/README.md

-# Take Home Exersize for Radish Health
+# Take Home Exercise for Radish Health

 This was built in React using create-react-app
 It uses axios as HTTP client, and Sass as a pre-processor